remyCases/SpeedshardCore/README.md

 ## Description

-This mod encapsulate the core functionalities of the original Speedshard:
+This mod encapsulates the core functionalities of the original Speedshard:
 - XP/level is reduced, so you will level up faster
 - Reputation gain is increased and now log is accurate
 - SP+1 and AP+1 when create a new character